DigitalPainting/DigitalPainting/Assets/Digital Painting/Docs/CreatingAScene.md

 The Meadow environment
-asset recommends you to setup some of the lighting and camera effects, but it should be noted that some plugins for THe Digital Painting also advise specific lighting and camera effects.
-These plugins may overwrite you settings.
+asset recommends you to setup some of the lighting and camera effects, but it should be noted that some plugins for The Digital Painting also advise specific lighting and camera effects.
+These plugins may overwrite your settings.

 At the time of writing there is no way to force a specific setup.
 This is a feature that needs to be added, see [issue #23](https://github.com/DigitalPainting/DigitalPainting/issues/23) to track this.
 If you hit a problem in this regard we would welcome your contribution.

-There are a few steps you should take to ensure the best experience:

-  1. If you want to use the Day Night Cycle feature of The Digital Painting remove any lighting in the scene that will conflict with this.
-This is not necessary if you turn off or remove the Day Night Cycle in `Digital Painting Manager`.
-  2. Import the post process stack 2.0 into your project (package manager--> post process stack)
-  3. Change shadow distance to 500 or higher in quality settings

 ### Add the Core Digital Painting Assets